avdstaaij/gdpc/README.md

 For more information on installing from GitHub (such as getting old or dev versions) see the [pip documentation](https://pip.pypa.io/en/stable/topics/vcs-support/).
 *(Hint: You can also use this command to import forks of this repository, just change the URL!)*

+If you are having trouble with dependencies, download `requirements.txt` *(see below on how to download)* and try running `python3 -m pip install -r requirements.txt` or `py -m pip pip install -r requirements.txt` if you are using Windows.

 ### Scripts:
 To download one of the following scripts, click on the link, then right-click and `Save As...` *(I know it's tedious, if you have a better idea we'd be glad to hear it)*.